scalabridge/curriculum/setup/setup.md

 Choose your operating system and follow the instructions outlined.

-All users will need a text editor, if you don't already have one we recommend [Atom](https://atom.io/)
+All users will also need a text editor, we recommend [Atom](https://atom.io/).